 Two school administrators shot by student at Denver high school

-A male student shot two school administrators at a high school in Denver on Wednesday, and the victims were taken to area hospitals, officials said.
-Denver Police Chief Ron Thomas said the student fled the scene after the shooting.
+A 17-year-old student shot and wounded two administrators at his high school in Denver on Wednesday, and the victims were taken to area hospitals, officials said.
+Denver Police Chief Ron Thomas said the student fled the scene after the shooting at East High School.

+Police identified the suspect Wednesday afternoon as Austin Lyle, 17, and posted his picture on social media.
+The chief didn't identify the suspect during a press conference earlier because he is a juvenile.

+The suspect was described as a Black male who is 5 feet, 5 inches tall, weighs 150 pounds and has black hair and brown eyes.
+He was believed to be associated with a 2005 red Volvo XC90 with Colorado license plate BSCW10.

+According to police, the suspect was last seen wearing a green hooded sweatshirt.
+Mayor Michael Hancock had earlier said the sweatshirt had an astronaut on it.

-One victim was in critical condition and one was in serious but stable condition, Thomas said.
+The suspect was wanted for attempted homicide, police said.
+Thomas said one victim was in critical condition and one was in serious but stable condition.

-The two administrators were searching the student and "a handgun was retrieved and several shots were fired," Thomas said.
-The student was not identified because he is a juvenile, the chief said, but authorities know who he is.
+Both of the victims are men, Thomas said.
+The two administrators were searching the student in the morning and "a handgun was retrieved and several shots were fired," the chief said.

 "We don't have any sense of where he is," the chief said, adding that investigators were trying to speak with people who may know where he may have gone.